fervo/Reliance/README.markdown

 Most stuff sort of works.
 However, as you can see from the tests, there's a lot of fault injection still to be done.

-Even if you build it as a framework, you won't get anything usable as it, so that's something that remains as well.

-I'm also not really satisfied with all the class names and method names.
+I'm also not really satisfied with all the class names and method names, so that's likely to change.

 Because of this, you can currently consider this software to be of **Alpha** quality.